imarcaos/Curso-Desenvolvimento-Web/README.md

    - C360 - Get results executing queries
    - C361 - Get results in differents formats
    - C362 - Show data from a query
+   - C363 - Show data in an HTML table